Ujjwal-Gupta-web/Ujjwal-Gupta-web/README.md

-### Hi there 👋
+### Hey there 👋 , Welocme

 **About Me**

 - 🌱 I aspire to gain knowledge and improve myself to build quality products.
-- 🌱 I get inspired by the power of tech, that how it creates a difference.
+- 👯 I get inspired by the power of tech, that how it creates a difference.

-- 😄 I am interested in : Web , Mobile development and ML.
+- 😄 I am interested in : Web , Mobile development , Cloud , ML.

 - 📫 How to reach me: https://www.linkedin.com/in/ujjwal-gupta-65966a1b2/